Road Safety in Northchurch

 - We pay for a school crossing patrol in New Road outside St Mary's School

-- We paid for a Speed Indicator Device in the High Street by the Recreation Ground
+- We paid for a SID in the High Street by the Recreation Ground

 What you can do

-- Darrs Lane: we have asked for the double yellow lines to be extended for a further 50 metres to prevent vehicles parking on the bend.
+- Darrs Lane: we asked for the double yellow lines to be extended for a further 50m to prevent vehicles parking on the bend.

-- High Street from the George and Dragon Pub to Northchurch Rec: we have asked for structural traffic calming measures.
-HCC refuse so we have paid for Speed Indicator Devices (SID)
+- High Street from The George & Dragon to Northchurch Recreation Ground: we asked for structural traffic calming measures.
+HCC refused so we paid for Speed Indicator Devices (SID).

-- New Road outside the School: we have asked HCC to pay for a school crossing patrol.
-HCC refuse so we fund one ourselves.
+- New Road outside the School: we asked HCC to pay for a school crossing patrol.
+HCC refused so we fund one ourselves.

-- New Road north of the canal bridge: we applied for a HCC grant for a SID which will be installed in 2021.
+- New Road north of the canal bridge: we applied to for a HCC grant for a SID which was installed in 2021.

 Danger spots identified by members of the public